 Are you responsible for the house duties of the family?
-Find personal insurance for homemakers.
+Find income protection, life insurance or trauma insurance.

 The death of a family member does not just bring along emotional difficulties, but also brings with it various financial hardships.
 Unless you are extremely wealthy, you will face monetary problems if an earning member in your household dies.
-Whether that member was the sole breadwinner in the family or simply contributed to the family budget, you can expect to feel the pinch of the loss of income, however big or small.
 This is why most Australians ensure that they have adequate life insurance cover for all the earning members of the family.

-Why do I need to consider life and trauma insurance if I'm a homemaker?
+Why do I need to consider personal insurance if stay-at-home?

 You may not get paid for what they do in a household, but if you were paid for the duties you take care of, your salary would run into thousands of dollars each year.
 Similarly, if were to pass away or become incapable of working due to a serious trauma or injury, there would a be cost of finding someone to perform your home duties.